Hydrogen Peroxide solutions are a great way to clean, disinfect, rinse, and store your contact lenses.

 You can order the test strips online, but if you’re using a neutralizer (which you should be) your solution will be safe enough.

-Below is a list of eleven top rated hydrogen peroxide solutions available on the market.
-If you’re not sure which one is best for you, talk to a pharmacist or your eye care practitioner to help you make the right decision.
+Below is a list of the twelve top-rated hydrogen peroxide solutions available on the market.
+If you are not sure which one is best for you, ask your eye care practitioner to help you make the right decision.

 - AMO OxyStep 1 & 2 Step

 - Ciba Vision Clear Care

 - Ciba Vision 10/10